 - (a).
 First Year.
-During the Fall semester of the first year, part-time students are required to take the following courses: Academic Lab (1credit), Contracts I (3 credits), Legal Writing Research & Analysis I (3 credits), and Torts I (3 credits).
+During the Fall semester of the first year, part-time students are required to take the following courses: Legal Foundations/Academic Lab (1credit), Contracts I (3 credits), Legal Writing Research & Analysis I (3 credits), and Torts I (3 credits).
 In the Spring semester, part-time students are required to take the following courses: Contracts II (3 credits), LRWA II (3 credits), and Torts II (3 credits); and in the Summer session, they are required to take the following courses: Criminal Law (3 credits).
-Part-time students whose GPA is 2.2 or below at the end of the fall semester of their first year will be pre-registered and must take and pass Legal Methods (3 credits) in the spring semester of their first year in lieu of a fall semester required course.
+Part-time students whose GPA is 2.2 or below at the end of the fall semester of their first year will be pre-registered and must take and pass Legal Methods (3 credits) in the spring semester of their first year in lieu of a spring semester required course.
 The required course that is substituted must be taken the next time it is offered by the Law School. - (b).
 Second Year.
-During the Fall semester of the second year, part-time students are registered for Civil Procedure I (3 credits), Property I (3 credits) and LWRA III (3 credits).
-During the Spring semester, Civil Procedure II (3 credits), Property II (3 credits), Criminal Procedure (3 credits) and 2 credits in electives/upper division writing or experiential courses. - (c).
+During the Fall semester of the second year, part-time students are registered for Civil Procedure I (3 credits), Criminal Procedure (3 credits) and a "1L Elective" (3 credits).
+During the Spring semester, Civil Procedure II (3 credits), Real Property (4 credits), Evidence (3 credits) and, as an option, 2 credits in electives/upper level writing or experiential courses.
+In the Summer session, students are encouraged to take either Wills Trust & Estates, Domestic Relations or Sales & Secured Transactions (as may be offered) and one additional elective (2-3 credits). - (c).
 Third Year.
-During the Fall semester of the third year, part-time students are required to take the following courses: Constitutional Law I (3 credits), Evidence (3 credits), Georgia Practice & Procedure (2 credits); and either Wills Trust & Estates, Domestic Relations or Sales & Secured Transactions (as may be offered).
-In the Spring semester of the third year, part-time students are required to take the following courses: Constitutional Law II (3 credits), Business Organizations (3 credits), and Mastering Legal Principles I (3 credits), and may take 2 credits elective/upper division writing or experiential credits.
-In the Summer session, students are required to take the following courses: Professional Responsibility (2 credits) and may select up to four (4) credit hours of electives/upper division writing or experiential courses. - (d).
+During the Fall semester of the third year, part-time students are required to take the following courses: Constitutional Law I (3 credits), Business Organizations (3 credits); and one or more electives (2-5 credits, as may be offered).
+In the Spring semester of the third year, part-time students are required to take the following courses: Constitutional Law II (3 credits),

+Evidence (3 credits), and Mastering Legal Principles I (3 credits), and may take 2 credits elective/upper division writing or experiential credits.
+In the Summer session, students are required to take Professional Responsibility (3 credits) and may select up to three (3) credit hours of electives/upper division writing or experiential courses.

+(d).
 Fourth Year.
-During the Fall semester of the fourth year, part-time students are required to take Mastering Legal Skills (3 credits), and either Wills Trust & Estates, Domestic Relations or Sales & Secured Transactions (as may be offered).
-During the Spring semester, students are required to take Mastering Legal Principles II and Remedies, and to the extent not previously satisfied, either Wills Trust & Estates, Domestic Relations or Sales & Secured Transactions (as may be offered), after which, these students should have completed all of required courses and may take up to 2-6 credits in electives.
+During the Fall semester of the fourth year, part-time students are required to take Mastering Legal Principles II (3 credits), and either Wills Trust & Estates, Domestic Relations, Sales, Advanced Evidence, Advanced Criminal Procedure, Remedies or Sales & Secured Transactions (as may be offered).
+During the Spring semester, students are required to take Mastering Legal Skills II (3 credits), and to the extent not previously satisfied, either Wills Trust & Estates, Domestic Relations, Sales, Advanced Evidence, Advanced Criminal Procedure, Remedies or Sales & Secured Transactions (as may be offered), after which, these students should have completed all of required courses and may take up to 2-5 credits in electives.